allosharma/DjangoCourseWork/README.md

 - Add a Docker Compose file that wires up Redis, RabbitMQ, Elasticsearch, and Postgres for a complete local dev environment
 - Add example environment files (.env.sample)
 - Create short README files for each example app with step-by-step exercises

----

-Happy hacking — if you want any section expanded, or want me to generate a Docker Compose and sample `.env`, tell me which services you want and I’ll add them.